clovisjohn/gpt-tweet-tracker/README.md

 # gpt-tweet-tracker

-A Discord bot that can track Twitter handles and notify you when they tweet a message that matches a specified question.
+A Discord bot that can track Twitter handles and notify you when they tweet a message that matches a specified question. text-davinci-003 is used to filter tweets.

 ## Requirements